Ngozi Fulani: ‘Attacks happen when Black women report racism’

 The charity CEO said she will not be commenting further on the royal racism scandal but will instead focus continuing her important charity work

-The charity boss at the centre of the latest royal racism row has been the victim of vicious online abuse in the wake of the comments, saying, this is what happens when a Black woman faces adversity.
+The charity boss at the centre of the latest royal racism row has been the victim of vicious online abuse in the wake of the comments, and has said this is what happens when a Black woman attempts to address adversity.

 Sister Space CEO Ngozi Fulani, 61, spoke publicly of her shock at being asked where she “really came from” at a royal reception last Tuesday by the late Queen’s lady-in-waiting.

-Lady Susan, Prince William’s 83-year-old godmother, resigned from the household and apologised after she repeatedly challenged Ms Fulani when she said she was British at the Queen Consort Camilla’s reception highlighting violence against women and girls.
+Lady Susan Hussey, Prince William’s 83-year-old godmother, resigned from the household and apologised after she repeatedly challenged Ms Fulani when she said she was British at the Queen Consort Camilla’s reception highlighting violence against women and girls.

-The incident sparked outrage and intense media commentary around the world with some attacks aimed at Ms. Fulani, who runs a domestic abuse charity geared at helping Black women.
+The incident sparked outrage and intense media commentary around the world with some attacks aimed at Ms Fulani, who runs a domestic abuse charity geared at helping Black women.

-In a statement issued through Mediazoo, a public relations agency, Ms Fulani said: “What took place at the event is now well documented, and sadly is something that occurs on an all too regular basis.
+In a statement issued through Mediazoo, a public relations agency, Ms Fulani said: “What took place at the event is now well-documented, and sadly is something that occurs on an all too regular basis.

 “Incidents like this not only cause emotional harm to those involved but do also have wider repercussions within the community.